stephcouture/DataMiningIRC/README.md

 DataMiningIRC
 =============

-Project developed within the Digital Humanities initiative at McGill with Prof. Stefan Sinclair and Dr. Stéphane Couture to experiment datamining IRC
+Project developed within the Digital Humanities initiative at McGill with Stefan Sinclair and Stéphane Couture to experiment datamining IRC